danbev/learning-wasi/README.md

   }
 }
 ```
-If we compare this to the wat (WebAssembly Test format) above we can see that
+If we compare this to the wat (WebAssembly Text format) above we can see that
 they match up.

 So to answer my original question it is the above function, which is part of the